MarcelCode/mercantile/README.md

-# Mercantile
+# Mercantile - Simple Conversion of points to tile x,y,z.
-Golang Spherical mercator tile and coordinate utilities

-It is a copy of [Mapbox Mercantile](https://github.com/mapbox/mercantile) written in Python

-Currently, not all methods are copied, but hopefully I will manage to do it in the future.
+This project is a [port](https://github.com/mapbox/mercantile ) from a mercantile implementation in python.

+Only some parts of the methods are ported.
+For examples please check mercantile_test.go